 where

-is the ket for a single photon in the modal function $\phi_q(x)$ (and no photons in all the other modes), and the coefficients $\Gamma_q (x_s)$ are defined as the correlation functions between the PSF and the modal functions:
+is the state of a single photon in the mode $\phi_q(x)$ (and vacuum in all the other modes in the orthogonal complement of $\phi_q(x)$), and the coefficients $\Gamma_q (x_s)$ are the correlation functions between the PSF and the mode functions:

-The probability of measuring an incoming photon in the above basis and finding it to be in the $q$th mode is then given as $p_q(x_s) = |\Gamma_q(x_s)|^2$.
+If one detects photons on the sorted modes, if a photon arrival is detected, the probability of detecting that photon to be in the $q$th mode is then given by: $p_q(x_s) = |\Gamma_q(x_s)|^2$.

-To obtain the PSF, we need to take the Fourier transform of the aperture function $\widetilde\psi(y)$, where $y$ is the coordinate in the aperture plane.
-We will consider the realistic scenario of a hard aperture function
+To obtain the PSF, we need to take the Fourier transform of the aperture function $\widetilde\psi(y)$, where $y$ is the aperture-plane coordinate.
+We will consider a one-dimensional hard aperture function:

-where $\delta$ is the size of the aperture.
+where $\delta$ is the size (diameter) of the aperture.
 The Fourier transform of this yields the PSF

 where $\sigma = 2\pi/\delta$ is the Rayleigh separation.